 By installing IoT sensors that monitor how items are manufactured and provide large volumes of data, businesses can simplify their supply chain and reduce production time.

 Many manufacturers are moving away from simply supplying a product to providing a model where they provide a service to their customers.
-Hewlett Packard, for example, now has a scheme where they will monitor your printers ink usage and ship out a new ink cartridge when you start to run low.
-Michelin, lease tires to vehicle fleets as part of a service package and charge the customer a per-mile fee.
+Hewlett Packard, for example, now has a scheme where they will monitor your printer’s ink usage and ship out a new ink cartridge when you start to run low.
+Michelin leases tires to vehicle fleets as part of a service package and charges the customer a per-mile fee.

 Artificial Intelligence and Machine Learning

 We are still scratching the service of what AI can do.
 Current applications include the ability to monitor robots and machines and report anomalies or drops in production.
 Issues can be spotted long before a human would have identified a problem and fixes can be applied quickly before a significant fall in production rates occur.

 A number of car manufacturers use VR in their design process to test new ideas or features.
 They can also simulate different driving conditions and get a driver’s perspective before the car even reaches the concept stage.